ptitzler/image-caption-tfjs/README.md

 # image-caption-tensorflowjs

-## Build sample application
+## Build sample

-1. Download sample application and install prerequisites
+1. Download sample and install development prerequisites

   ```
   $ git clone https://github.com/ptitzler/image-caption-tensorflowjs.git
-  $cd image-caption-tensorflowjs
+  $ cd image-caption-tensorflowjs
   $ npm install
   ```

-2. Assemble the application
+2. Bundle the assets

   ```
-  $ webpack
+  $  ./node_modules/.bin/webpack
   ```

- 3. Run the application
+ 3. Open the sample

+ Open `dist/index.html` in a web browser.

+ Note: If you are using Google Chrome run the following command and open the displayed URL in the web browser.

   ```
   $ cd dist
   $ python3 -m http.server
   ```

-  4. Open the displayed URL in your web browser